When Optimizing $f$-divergence is Robust with Label Noise: Introduction

-Recent works kicked off the study of learning without requiring knowing the noise rates. \cite{zhang2018generalized,amid2019robust} proposed robust losses for neural networks.
-When noise rates are asymmetric, \cite{xu2019l_dmi} proposed an information-theoretic loss that is also robust to asymmetric noise rates.
-There are also some trials on modifying the regularization term to improve generalization ability with the existence of label noise \cite{jenni2018deep,Yi_2019_CVPR}, and on providing complementary negative labels \cite{kim2019nlnl}.
-Peer loss \cite{liu2019peer} is a recently proposed loss function that does not require knowing noise rates.
+More recently, \citep{zhang2018generalized,amid2019robust} proposed robust losses for neural networks.
+When noise rates are asymmetric (label class-dependent), \citep{xu2019l_dmi} proposed an information-theoretic loss that is also robust to asymmetric noise rates.
+There are also some trials on modifying the regularization term to improve generalization ability with the existence of label noise \citep{jenni2018deep,Yi_2019_CVPR}, and on providing complementary negative labels \citep{kim2019nlnl}.
+Peer loss \citep{liu2019peer} is a recently proposed loss function that does not require knowing noise rates.

 $f$-divergence is a popular information theoretical measure, and has been widely used and studied.
-Most relevant to us, $f$-GAN was proposed in \cite{nowozin2016f} to study $f$-divergence in training generative neural samplers.
+Most relevant to us, $f$-GAN was proposed in \citep{nowozin2016f} to study $f$-divergence in training generative neural samplers.
 To our best knowledge, ours is the first to study the robustness of $f$-divergence measures in the context of improving the robustness of training with noisy labels.